 There is no safe and easy connection between the bike lanes on Sandy Bay Road and the Hobart waterfront.

 - The Hobart City Council has created on-road painted bike lanes on Sandy Bay Road.
-However, the lanes end at Marieville Esplanade, leaving riders to battle heavy traffic along Sandy Bay Rd or take the hillier, winding, quieter route through Battery Point if they are heading to the waterfront area.
+However, the lanes end at Marieville Esplanade, leaving riders to battle heavy traffic along Sandy Bay Rd or take the hillier, winding, quiet roads route through Battery Point if they are heading to the waterfront area.

 - The plan to connect Sandy Bay Road bike lanes to the Hobart waterfront, around the Battery Point foreshore has proven difficult, with local residents scuttling plans by the City of Hobart in 2015.

 - This means there are no easy routes for the increasing number of students who travel between the University of Tasmania’s Sandy Bay campus and the new developments in the city centre other than take to the footpath, which is not permitted through the Sandy Bay shopping centre.

 This demand for a safe place to ride is only set to increase with the completion of more university developments over coming years.

 Above: End of the Sandy Bay Road bike lanes

 A shared pathway around the shoreline from the Hobart waterfront to Marieville Esplanade.

 As a shared pathway along the foreshore would be an iconic feature of Hobart, attracting visitors and locals to the area.